affans/yorkuthesis/README.md

 Download the `.cls` file in the same folder you are working in (or install it system-wide if you have the technical skills to do so).
 See the `thesis.tex` file for a minimal working example.

+#### Before we begin, if you are running TexLive 2018 on Mac/Linux, make sure to update.
+`sudo tlmgr update --self` followed by `sudo tlmgr update --all`.
+I did this and it fixed quite a few bugs for me.

 ### Settings

 **Information**